 In addition to selecting attributes, proj can rename them.
 Any attribute can be renamed, including primary key attributes.

-This is done using keyword arguments: tab.proj(new\attr='old\attr')
+Renaming is done using a string: tab('old\attr->new\attr').

 For example, let table tab have attributes mouse, session, session\date, stimulus, and behavior.
 The primary key attributes are in bold.

 Then